-But just like every other thing on this earth, even employee leasing accompanies few benefits and drawbacks.
-So first go through the benefits or pros of this process as these are in fact the major reasons because of why numerous companies across the world rely on this process.
+But just like every other thing on this earth, even employee leasing accompanies a few benefits and drawbacks.
+So first go through the benefits or pros of this process as these are in fact the major reasons, why numerous companies across the world rely on this process.
 Let us discuss some of the pros and cons of employee leasing.

 Advantages or Pros of Employee Leasing:

-1. The liabilities for a business are experiencing certain tasks get reduced:
+1. The liabilities for business are experiencing certain tasks get reduced:

 2. Serves as an instant framework for the business: